yamaton/gff3toddbj/README.md

 ## How accurate is the conversion?

 While there are many rules a DDBJ annotation file needs to comply with, it's difficult to tell what the correct GFF3→DDBJ conversion is.
-There is no example of full-fledged GFF3 → DDBJ conversion available, either.
+There is no examples of fully-functional GFF3 → DDBJ conversion, either.
 So, we define GFF3-GenBank correspondence in RefSeq as the "correct" examples.
+(We take the DDBJ side when instructions differ, though.)
 To evaluate GFF3-to-DDBJ, we use RefSeq data and compare `gff3-to-ddbj` output with the other DDBJ annotation from `genbank-to-ddbj` using the GenBank format.
 Please take a look at our evaluation dcoument for the detail as well as the current status. ([TODO] Add the page...)

 Here `genbank-to-ddbj` is an executable included in this package.
 It shares codebase with `gff3-to-ddbj`, but we believe it does not bring any complexity to our evaluation due to its much simpler internals.